-Harley Davidson workers in Wisconsin reject new labor contract
+Harley-Davidson workers in Wisconsin reject new labor contract

 Trump had blasted Harley’s decision and publicly backed a boycott of the company.

-Reporting by Rajesh Kumar Singh, editing by G Crosse and Tom Brown
+Reporting by Rajesh Kumar Singh, editing by G Crosse, Tom Brown and Jonathan Oatis